Portrayal of women scientists in film: Gorillas in the Mist (1988)

-Gorillas in the Mist is a film based on the book with the same title by Dian Fossey and is about the scientist, Fossey, who leaves the United States to study gorillas in Rwanda and Uganda.
+Gorillas in the Mist is a film based on the book with the same title by Dian Fossey and follows her as she leaves the United States to study gorillas in Rwanda and Uganda.
 As she bonds with the gorillas, she worries about poachers and devotes her time to protecting the animals.
 In the film, Fossey is said to be depicted as an independent woman, breaking the common trope of women being the homemaker.
+This may be seen as an unusual portrayal of women scientists and it concentrates on the scientific work, and does not have a romantic story attached to it.

 Jurassic Park (1993)

-The 1993 film Jurassic Park, based on the novel with the same title by Michael Crichton, depicts a paleobotanist, Dr. Ellie Sattler.
+The 1993 film Jurassic Park, based on the novel with the same title by Michael Crichton, depicts a fictional paleobotanist, Dr. Ellie Sattler.
+She is shown to have extensive knowledge about dinosaurs and plant life throughout the movie.
 She is said to be portrayed with great physical ability, allowing her to survive multiple attacks from dinosaurs.

-She is shown to have extensive knowledge about dinosaurs and plant life throughout the movie.
+Contact

+Contact was released in 1997 and told the fictional story of Dr Eleanor "Ellie" Arroway, a SETI scientist who finds evidence of extraterrestrial life and is chosen by the government to make first contact.

 Nutty Professor II: The Klumps (2000)

 Nutty Professor II: The Klumps is the sequel to the 1996 slapstick, science-fiction dark comedy, The Nutty Professor.
 Janet Jackson portrays molecular biologist Denise Gains.
-Denise is the love-interest for the male heroine, Sherman Klump.
+Denise is the love-interest for the male hero, Sherman Klump.
 Gaines faces a dilemma where she must balance her professional career with her romantic relationships.
 In this film, she is hesitant to take a full professorship at the University of Maine, but she will be able to stay and pursue further research with Klump.